byggemandboesen/byggemandboesen.github.io/headerpages/projects/projects.md

 title: Projects
 ---

-This page will highlight personal projects of mine
+This page highlights personal projects of mine.
+Explore each project by clicking through them